 Conservation is about people working together to protect habitat for birds, other wildlife and a legacy for the future.

 Today, the need for Montana Audubon’s trusted conservation voice and collaborative, science-based approach is as critical as ever.
-We’ve now established the Montana Audubon Annual Conservation Fund as a yearly means for you to help sustain our organization, with a focus on our fixed expenses.
+The Montana Audubon Annual Conservation Fund was established as a yearly way for you to support our organization.

-In addition to becoming a Montana Audubon member, your support of the Annual Conservation Fund will help sustain the overall health of our organization, now and in the future, so we can confront the many emerging threats facing birds and other wildlife – Please give to the Montana Audubon Annual Conservation Fund today.
-Thank you!
+The benefits of membership include: receiving our gorgeous, full color biannual newsletter; timely conservation action alerts; invitations to workshops, talks and presentations, and many more!
+In addition to becoming a Montana Audubon member, your gift to the Annual Conservation Fund will help sustain the overall health of our organization, now and in the future, so we can confront the many emerging threats facing birds and other wildlife – Please give to the Montana Audubon Annual Conservation Fund today.

 Montana Audubon participates in “Montana Shares”– a partnership of Montana-based nonprofits devoted to improving the quality of life across big sky country through workplace charitable giving campaigns.
 Montana Shares has raised over 3 million dollars for Montana nonprofits since 1988, and over 80,000 Montanans (including those in all state and federal offices; city, county and school districts in the major communities; public and private universities and colleges; and many hospitals, healthcare clinics and businesses) are currently offered Montana Shares giving opportunities at their place of employment.
 Cooperative fundraising through workplace giving is a low-cost, effective way for Montana Audubon to raise needed funds, helping to diversify funding sources, strengthen its financial stability, and more effectively serve the people of Montana.